kinnala/scikit-fem/docs/howto.rst

    ax = draw(basis)
    plot(basis0, fh, nrefs=3, ax=ax, colorbar=True, shading='gouraud')

-We can interpolate the gradient at quadrature points and project:
+We can also interpolate the gradient at quadrature points and then project:

 .. doctest::